antoncrombach/lattice-genome/README.md

 # FUTURE WORK

-- contact matrix
-- time vs long range interactions

 Also known as the to-do list:

-- Move positions from LatticeGenome to World.
-- Move step and attempt from LatticeGenome to World.
-- Move energy calculation from LatticeGenome to World.

 - Create World matrix to define the pairwise energy of elements.
 - Create transcription factory object.